Meet the cast of Midsomer Murders series 20

 Who’s Fleur Perkins?
 The formidable new pathologist.
 She “doesn’t suffer fools gladly” and has a way of humour, intentionally ruffling feathers.
 She has a vibrant previous that features many husbands and lovers and drives a swanky black Jaguar convertible.

 What else has Annette Badland been in?
-With greater than 150 performing credit to her title, Annette Badland is probably finest identified for starring as Babe Smith in EastEnders.
-You might also recognise her for enjoying Mrs Fitzgibbons in Outlander, Holodora in The Sparticle Thriller, Mrs Wigmore in Man Down, Margaret Blaine in Physician Who, or Brawdie Henshall in Chopping It.
+With greater than 150 performing credit to her identify, Annette Badland is maybe greatest identified for starring as Babe Smith in EastEnders.
+You may additionally recognise her for taking part in Mrs Fitzgibbons in Outlander, Holodora in The Sparticle Thriller, Mrs Wigmore in Man Down, Margaret Blaine in Physician Who, or Brawdie Henshall in Reducing It.

 Jason Watkins performs Joe Ferabbee

 Who’s Joe Ferabbee?
 Joe is initially from the Midsomer village of Swynton Magna, who returns there because the proprietor of the travelling Ferabbee’s Circus.
-He completely adores his job however these are arduous instances for his present, dealing with monetary stress resulting from falling ticket gross sales in addition to makes an attempt from his estranged brother to turf him off the land he inherited from his father.
+He completely adores his job however these are onerous instances for his present, dealing with monetary strain as a consequence of falling ticket gross sales in addition to makes an attempt from his estranged brother to turf him off the land he inherited from his father.

 Neil Stuke performs Curtis Ferabbee